tbeauvais/static-signup/README.md

 * Run Delete Stack in CloudFormation for the stack you just created

 ## Step 5
-Here we will create a new IAM Role that we will use from now on when running cloudformation operations.
+Here we will create a new IAM Role (sample-cloudformation-role) that we will use from now on when running cloudformation operations.

 * Create service role used for running CloudFormation templates.
-  * Use Console to create service role
+  * Use Console to create service role (sample-cloudformation-role)
   * Give access to S3 (create, delete).
 Attach AmazonS3FullAccess Policy
   * Review Edit Trust Relationship
 ```